If you missed PART 1 – there you’ll find information on all the HEALTH BENEFITS of homemade stock/bone broth.

 So first I’ll tell you what I learned from Chef Glenn about making delicious stocks, then I’ll tell you more about how to make your stocks extra nutritious too.

-WHAT I LEARNED FROM CHEF GLENN ABOUT MAKING DELICIOUS STOCKS: (my comments are in italics)
+WHAT I LEARNED FROM CHEF GLENN ABOUT MAKING DELICIOUS STOCKS: (My keep-it-simple comments are in italics.)

 - For beef bones (all bones?), first put them on a cookie sheet in the oven on 400* until they brown up some (don’t let them burn) – and then throw them into the pot to make your stock – this adds extra wonderful flavors.
 (I often skip this step, but it does give the broth better flavor.)
 See the note below about which bones to use.